react-native-community/releases/README.md

 - _stable_: here you can read the status for the current stable release
 - _backport requests_: here you can request cherry-picks for the current stable release, that will be included in the next patch version

-Note that these issues are made to keep conversation focused strictly on the status of each one - please refrain from going OT.
+Note that these issues are made to keep the conversation focused strictly on the status of each one - please refrain from going off-topic.

 ## Changelog